sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 The htseq tool is designed to produce a separate table of counts for each sample.
 This is not particularly useful for other tools such as Degust which require the counts to be presented in a data matrix where each row is a gene and each column is a particular sample in the dataset.

 <div class="alert alert-info">
-*RNA Analysis -> Generate count matrix*
+*Collection Operations -> Column Join* on Collections
 </div>

-- Select the count files from your history *batch1.htseq*, *batch2.htseq*, etc...
+- In the *Tabular Files* section, select the count files from your history *batch1.htseq*, *batch2.htseq*, etc...
+Holding the CTRL key allows multiple files to be selected
-- Keep *Column containing gene IDs* and *Column containing gene counts* to 1 and 2 respectively.
+- Keep *Identifier column* as `1`

 The output should look something like this...
 ![](media/count_matrix.png)